qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 ## intent:app_not_refresh_or_update
 - emails are not updating in app
-- i do not get any more email
-- not getting all my emails
-- my email are not coming through
-- my emails are not coming tbsp
-- no emails are coming
-- no emails coming tbsp
-- my email not coming tbsp
 - my app seems to not refresh most of the times
 - question about refreshing email i turned on the notification and background refresh for email it seems its only refreshed when i open the app is there any way can let the email automatically refresh and show on the lock screen
 - how do i change the email refresh interval